Luanxiaorui/FirstWebForPractice/README.md

 # FirstWebForPractice
-Use jsp 、 javaBean and JavaServlet
+Use jsp,javaBean and JavaServlet
+It is the homepage of the college's official website.